 Due to the pilot program, student sense of belonging increased by 11% from the Spring to Fall of 2021 in their Panorama survey results.
 Belonging translated to better academic outcomes—their highest rate yet of promotion from ninth to 10th grade.

-Dr. William Blake, DCPSAs Dr. Blake said, “The Dream Team pilot created an environment where every student believes they have somebody in the building who cares about their success.
+As Dr. Blake said, “The Dream Team pilot created an environment where every student believes they have somebody in the building who cares about their success.
 Now, our students feel more connected than ever before.”

 Getting Intentional About Student Belonging

 Has anyone ever told you to cheer up?
 Being told how to feel rarely has the intended effect.
-Telling students “You belong!” is just as ineffective
+Telling students “You belong!” is just as ineffective.

 When learning how to write in school, we’re told that we need to show, not tell, in order to make a convincing case.
 The same concept applies here.
 Students need adults to show them that they care for them and value them.